roubachof/Xamarin-Forms-Practices/README.md

 **Important**

-The `Sharpnado.Presentation.Forms` is added as a git submodule.
+The `Sharpnado.Presentation.Forms` and `Sharpnado.Tabs` are added as git submodules.
 Run the following command after cloning the repository to be up and running:

 `git submodule update --init`